 The cost of living in Kew is among the highest in Melbourne, with property values reflecting its desirability.
 Employment opportunities abound, especially in nearby business districts.
 While the suburb is generally safe and offers excellent services, the high cost can be prohibitive.

-Kew is most suited for established professionals and families who prioritize education, culture, and a high standard of living.
+Kew is most suited for established professionals and families who prioritise education, culture, and a high standard of living.

 1. Brighton – Total Score: 88/100